zgbjgg/jun/docs/jun_pandas.md

 unique(<a href="#type-jun-worker">jun_worker()</a>, <a href="#type-dataframe">dataframe()</a>, column :: binary(), <a href="#type-keywords">keywords()</a>) -> {ok, binary()} | <a href="#type-jun-error">jun_error()</a>
 </code></pre>

-return the uniques data of a column in a dataframe.
+return the unique data of a column in a dataframe.

 <a name="read-csv-2"></a>